 Monday June 6th:

-I woke up early Monday morning with a massive migraine.
-I was excited to be heading to Venice but was not looking forward to a travel day with a bad migraine.
-Fortunately I packed everything the night before so I did not have to think.
-Katia was so sweet, driving me to Brescia so I would not have to change trains (taking the train from Rovato to Brescia and then changing to the Brescia/Venezia train).
+Monday morning, sweet Katia drove me to Brescia so I would not have to change trains (taking the train from Rovato to Brescia and then changing to the Brescia/Venezia train).
 I bought a ticket for the FrecciaBianca high speed train to Venice from Brescia before leaving Hawaii on the internet.
 Very easy to do.